Badr-B: Design

 The economic cost of the Badr-B is not publicly known but it is estimated to be more costly than the first satellite, Badr-I. For its design, the Badar-B is far more complex and sophisticated than the first satellite.
 The external body of the Badr-B is made of Space grade Aluminium alloy with a total mass of 70 kg.
-Badr-B was launched in a sun-synchronous orbit of 1050 km with an earth orbital period of 106 minutes.
+Badr-B was launched in a Sun-synchronous orbit of 1050 km with an earth orbital period of 106 minutes.
 Badr-B is a cube with side dimensions of 510 mm x 510 mm x 465 mm and a gravity gradient vector system to stabilize the satellite to its mission control centre.
 A typical orbital and terminal pass over to country's space orbit entry would last between 10 and 15 minutes.

-Badr-B internal structure was made of space qualified aluminium T-6 alloy.
+Badr-B internal structure was made of space qualified aluminum T-6 alloy.
 The gallium arsenide (GaAs) solar arrays were used to provide and generate the electronic power during the sunlit periods.
 The nickel cadmium (NiCd) batteries stored power for use during the eclipse periods.
 Earth pointing single axis stabilization was achieved by the use of a 6 m gravity gradient boom with a trip mass of 4 kg.